 The overall purpose of this group is to provide each member with a sense of EMPOWERMENT.
 We hope that each member will leave with a greater sense of independence and understanding of their vision loss and its impact on their life.

 Through a national network of cooperating libraries, NLS administers a free library program of braille and audio materials circulated to eligible borrowers in the United States by postage-free mail.
-You may also be interested in checking out the NLS Braille and Audio Reading Download (BARD) service.
+You may also be interested in checking out the NLS Braille and Audio Reading Download (link is external) (BARD) service.

 Newsreel Magazine by and for the Blind is a unique monthly interactive audio magazine produced in the voices of its blind or visually impaired subscribers.
 Each issue of Newsreel Magazine contains 50 to 60 articles (approximately three hours) of fascinating content and is available in digital MP3 format, 4-track cassette or on a digital cartidge compatible with The National Library Service’s (NLS) book players.